 7 Use Cases for 3D Rendering

-The use of 3D technology is becoming increasing popular around the world.
+The use of 3D technology is becoming increasingly popular around the world.
 The practice of 3D rendering is especially growing in businesses, and 3D models are quickly replacing previous design methods like 2D drawings or mockups.
 Businesses incorporate 3D rendering to stand out from the competition and efficiently illustrate a design.

 1. Kitchen Design

-3D rendering is also an excellent way to determine dimensions and decide what furniture and accents will work with the space.
+3D rendering is also an excellent way to determine dimensions and decide what furniture and accents will work with space.
 Provide clear visuals for your clients as they decide on a layout and flow for their kitchen design.

 To see more tips on kitchen design, you can see more tips in our ‘Design your own kitchen’ ebook.